arrow-kt/arrow-site/docs/docs/learn-by-example/2-handling-errors/README.md

 # A complete program by example

 In [the previous post in the series](/learn-by-example/1-writing-the-initial-program/) we wrote an initial program to create and find users for a Rock Band social network backend.
 We found out that our approach had some inherent issues since we were not handling errors or keeping side effects under control.
 We will focus on error handling first.
-We will dive into modelling data and how to control side effects in further posts.
+We will dive into modelling data and how to control side effects in future posts.

 ## 2. Handling errors